Ron Gardenhire

 Ronald Clyde Gardenhire (born October 24, 1957) is an American former professional baseball player, coach, and manager.
-He played as a shortstop for the New York Mets from 1981 through 1985.
-After another year playing in the minor leagues, he served as a manager in the Minnesota Twins farm system for three years, then as a coach for the Twins from 1991 through 2001, and then as the Twins' manager from 2002 through 2014, winning the American League Manager of the Year Award in 2010.
+He played as a shortstop in Major League Baseball (MLB) for the New York Mets from 1981 to 1985.
+After another year playing in the minor leagues, he served as a manager in the Minnesota Twins farm system for three years, then as a coach for the Twins from 1991 to 2001, and then as the manager from 2002 to 2014, winning the American League Manager of the Year Award in 2010.
 He then coached for the Arizona Diamondbacks in 2017 and managed the Detroit Tigers from 2018 through most of 2020, when he retired from baseball.

 Early life

 Ron Gardenhire was born to a military family at the U.S. Army base in Butzbach, West Germany.
 While growing up, he expected to join the military, but his passion for baseball was also encouraged by his father.
 The family later settled in Oklahoma where he attended Okmulgee High School and college at the University of Texas at Austin.